davidevofficial/voxel_optimizer/README.md

 As the name sugggests it puts all the models in one big .obj, optimizing the output while doing so

+If this is unselected the program will convert each nSHP (each model) utilizing threads (in parallel so it is faster).
+A new option will appear called *detailed export name* which chnges the name of the output by including the group the nSHP belongs to.

+The output will be {FileName}_{GroupName if detailed export name is enabled}_{ObjName}_{CHUNK_ID}

 **Reccomended:ON**

 **Pros:**